 When tension begins to release, the movement of emotion can happen throughout the body.
 Tension may build in the belly, move to the chest, and finally settle into tightness of the throat, or alternatively, tension may be released via tears and result in an ability to breathe more freely.

-Titration refers to a process of experiencing small amounts of distress with the goal of relieving pain.
+Titration is a somatic approach that refers to a process of experiencing small amounts of distress with the goal of relieving pain from a previous traumatic experience.
 As one slowly begins to revisit past trauma, your therapist will track your body’s response and the sensations they bring up.
-They will check in about how you feel in addition to watching your physical response — breathing changes, clenched hands, or shift in tone of voice.
+They will check in about how you feel in addition to watching your physical response, breathing changes, clenched hands, or shift in tone of voice.

 Are There Limitations to Somatic Therapy?

 While many report good results from somatic therapy, science-backed evidence of this approach remains limited.
 In 2017, the first randomized controlled study evaluated the effectiveness of this approach for treating post-traumatic stress disorder (PTSD), and found that somatic therapy does have positive benefits as a treatment option.
 However, the study had some limitations, as does some other research on PTSD.

 In addition to the need for additional research, there are ethical concerns surrounding the use of touch during therapy.
 While some may find physical contact during therapy reduces pain and helps release tension, others – especially those affected by trauma and sexual abuse – may be triggered or uncomfortable.